 You must have completed all Erasmus+ Start of Year paperwork and tasks.

 You have completed University of Leeds registration and uploaded your bank details to Minerva

-The following Frequently Asked Questions should help you navigate the complexity of Erasmus+ funding and how it could be impacted by the Covid-19 pandemic in the 2020-21 academic year.
+The following Frequently Asked Questions should help you navigate the complexity of Erasmus+ funding and how it could be impacted by the Covid-19 pandemic.

 If you have a further question our contact details can be found at the bottom of this webpage.

 I have incurred costs whilst planning my Erasmus+ study/work placement but I am not able to travel to the host country.
 I intend to complete my Erasmus+ study/ work placement remotely.

 If you have incurred costs associated with your Erasmus+ study/work placement as a result of the Coronavirus outbreak you must consult with the University of Leeds insurance provider in the first instance, to ascertain if it’s possible to reclaim these costs through an existing policy.

 I have incurred extra costs for essential covid-19 testing.
 Can I reclaim these costs using Erasmus+ funding?